aoifekennedy/WiseCompanion/README.md

-Aoife Kennedy Final Year Project "WiseCompanion", a mobile applications designed to cater to the needs of the ageing ppulation.
+Aoife Kennedy Final Year Project "WiseCompanion", a mobile application designed to cater to the needs of the ageing ppulation.